wltb/ff_feedcleaner/README.md

 and applies encoding conversion if error 32 and the removal of dangling bytes and invalid Unicode characters if error 9 is detected.
 Any remaining fatal errors will appear in Tiny Tiny RSSes log.

+If the feed is changed, this will be logged regardless if extended logging is enabled.

 It is recommended to enable this option if a type like *xpath_regex* is in use.